rambotech/BOG.SwissArmyKnife/src/Docs/README.txt

 This is a collection of utility classes I have made over the years to handle various tasks which weren't native to the Microsoft assemblies.

+1.6.0 -- 05/14/2020
+- Simplify the AccordionItem: consumer tracks fails and attempts.

 1.5.11 -- 05/11/2020
 - Reduce target framework to .NET Standard 2.0 for better compatibility.